hypervel/hypervel.org/docs/docs/container.md

 Service container in Hyperf follows [PSR-11](https://www.php-fig.org/psr/psr-11/) and provides minimum abilities for managing service bindings.
 And it's designed for long-life applications and with AOP support.

-Based on Hyperf's container, Laravel Hyperf extends a bunch of features from Laravel's container such as alias and container events.
+Based on Hyperf's container, Hypervel extends a bunch of features from Laravel's container such as alias and container events.

-The Laravel Hyperf service container is a powerful tool for managing class dependencies and performing dependency injection.
+The Hypervel service container is a powerful tool for managing class dependencies and performing dependency injection.
 Dependency injection is a fancy phrase that essentially means this: class dependencies are "injected" into the class via the constructor or, in some cases, "setter" methods.

 Let's look at a simple example: